Sadeqsoli/UTB-UniversalTextBox/UPMPackage/README.md

 # Contribution
 All contributions are welcomed.
 Just make sure you follow the project's code style. also if you want to use RTL ONLY visit [pnarimani](https://github.com/pnarimani/RTLTMPro) or [hk1ll3r](https://github.com/hk1ll3r/RTLTMPro).
 If you have any issues leave your comment [here](https://github.com/Sadeqsoli/UTB-UniversalTextBox/issues) and if there was any question or contribution to Universal Text Box contact me on: solisadeq@gamil.com

+### Feedback

+Your feedback is invaluable to us!
+If you encounter any issues or have suggestions for improvement, please don't hesitate to reach out.
+Together, we can make UTB the best text input solution for Unity projects.

+Thank you for choosing UTB - Universal Text Box!